realworldocaml/mdx/README.md

 COMMANDS
        lock
-           analyse opam files to generate an initial lock file
+           analyse opam files to generate a project-wide lock file

        pull
-           fetch the latest archives of the vendored libraries
+           fetch the dependencies sources as specified by the lockfile

 COMMON OPTIONS
        --help[=FMT] (default=auto)